IN THE POTTERS HANDS

 THROUGHOUT THE COMING months or years, you will either cooperate or contend with the potter for His plans and purposes for your life.
 This is an absolute fact.
 You will be on the potter's wheel in the midst of circumstances at any given moment, and an opportunity will arrive to either cooperate or contend.
 To contend or cooperate, these two choices will determine your positioning for your future, no less than the purposes for you in the Kingdom of God.
 That's how strategic are our critical responses to our Father at such times.
 Meditate upon the following four ingredients that our Father uses in our lives.
 Though each stage and purpose is never bypassed, the process is greatly accelerated today due to the hour that we're in.

 The process allows faith to set things in order and reveals situations as they are.
 Let me say that time and process refine the metal of our lives.
 For this refining process to work, it must undergo precise steps precisely "timed."
-For instance, the Bible states, "let a novice not teach, because time has not made them ready.
+For instance, the Bible states, "let a novice not teach, because time has not prepared them.
 Proverbs 16:9 ESV; "The heart of man plans his way, but the Lord establishes his steps.
 Psalm 90:12 ESV, "So teach us to number our days that we may get a heart of wisdom."

 2. DRINK: We Need to Drink.
-The Holy Spirit and His Word work in conjunction with us walking by the Spirit and the living Word for every issue.
+The Holy Spirit and His Word work with us, walking by the Spirit and the living Word for every issue.
 Our drinking, however, is in proportion to our spiritual thirst.
 As we need water daily, we need His Word daily.
 Hence, take the opportunities while you have them to dig your own spiritual cisterns.
 If not, even the simple storms may crack the cistern of your life and weaken one's spiritual life.

 Time and water then go together like a farmer sowing his fields.
 This principle is at the heart of this verse, "As the deer pants for the water brooks, So my soul pants for Thee, O God.
 My soul thirsts for God, for the living God; When shall I come and appear before God?
 (Psalms, 42:1-2).
 Then these familiar words come to us from the Lord in Matthew 5: 6 "Blessed are those who hunger and thirst for righteousness, for they shall be satisfied."

 3. FIRE: BE BENDABLE.
 Sometimes the Lord makes sudden demands of us when He asks for full control of our lives, our businesses, or the schemes we are presently engaged in.
-This does not mean when situations feel bad, it is automatically bad.
-When a situation feels good, it is automatically a good thing?
+This does not mean when situations feel bad, and it is automatically bad.
+When a situation feels good, is it automatically a good thing?
 In other words, don't allow circumstances, positive or negative, to determine what God is doing with us and how he is molding our lives.
 Can we ever really know for sure?
 Only until our Father reveals it to us.
 So, rest in the hands of time that your Father holds in His hands.

 You see heat tests for sustainability as well as pliability.
 Trials and tribulations come, heat.
 The heat can come through people and situations, as they often make up the crucible environment that, in turn, makes us pliable in the potter's hands.
 God's order of business is to burn off the dross, so He can purify those impurities that find their way back into our hearts: God wants good desires, right attitudes, right-thinking, righteous actions, and conduct.